 Program Cost: Single user: CAD $9.95 plus applicable taxes

-Organization: CAD $250 plus applicable taxes.
-Note: module can be uploaded to a Learning Management System (LMS) that supports SCORM 1.2 for organization-wide access.
+Organization: Contact ISMP Canada for our special organizational rates.
+Note: Module can be uploaded to a Learning Management System (LMS) that supports SCORM 1.2 for organization-wide access.

 A Best Possible Medication History (BPMH) is a history created using 1) a systematic process of interviewing the client/family; and 2) a review of at least one other reliable source of information to obtain and verify all of a client’s medication use (prescribed and non-prescribed).
 3) Complete documentation includes medication name, dosage, route and frequency.
 The BPMH is more comprehensive than a routine primary medication history which may not include multiple sources of information.